NetworkBlockDevice/nbd/doc/proto.md

     If the resize was successful, clients MAY now issue other requests up to the new size as requested in the request header.
-If the new size is larger than it was before the request, requests beyond the new size but not beyond the old one MUST fail with ENOSPC.
+If the new size is smaller than it was before the request, requests beyond the new size but not beyond the old one MUST fail with ENOSPC, and vice versa.

     Clients MUST NOT issue requests for offsets in the area between the old and new sizes between the time this request is issued and the